Once in a Lifetime Journey was a guest at Bawah Reserve. As always, all opinions are honest and our own.

 We had mee goreng made with lighter Pad Thai noodles, less oil and garlic and more aromatic chili sauce.
 We enjoyed nasi goreng wrapped in a burrito.
 I had the freshest of local fishes in a light ceviche and with gazpacho.
 Lamb was cooked with their locally grown purple cauliflower.
 Grilled fish was served with hot and sweet chilli sauce.
 Every dish was outstanding and we cleaned the plates without hesitation.

-Lunch can be enjoyed at the main restaurant or the beach hut while dinner is served at the main restaurant or a location of your choice, from the end of the jetty to the beach, poolside, in your villa or in a special treetop location where you have absolute privacy.
+Lunch can be enjoyed at the main restaurant or the beach hut while dinner is served at the main restaurant or a location of your choice, from the end of the jetty to possibly one of the best beaches in Indonesia, poolside, in your villa or in a special treetop location where you have absolute privacy.

 Aside from the food, there are also two bars, Grouper at the beach level and Jules Verne at the very top which is open only for sunsets.
 Both serve a selection of cocktails, spirits and wines from a relatively affordable wine list, considering the location, Indonesia’s high taxes and the prices of the villas.

 We had two and a half bottles of wine, a couple of cocktails every evening and spent about $300 on alcohol.
 I found the prices to be reasonable.
 If we had been in Singapore, where cocktails are easily $20 each, we would have spent far more.

 On the evening of our arrival, Paul, the CEO, organised some snacks and drinks at sunset and we met the rest of the guests staying at Bawah.
 I was surprised to see that most guests were coming for a week or longer and, it being my first evening, I wondered whether they would get bored after such a long time.
 After all, you are on a remote island far from any civilisation so left to get busy with water and island activities.